Canadian Esports Stocks: 3 Biggest Companies in 2022

 The esports industry has found an ideal market for growth in Canada.
-These Canadian esports companies are leading the charge.
+These top Canadian esports stocks are leading the charge.

-Canada’s role in the esports industry is on the rise.
-According to the Entertainment Software Association of Canada (ESAC), 23 million Canadians were considered gamers in 2020, and the gaming industry added C$4.5 billion to the country’s gross domestic product in 2019.
+Canada’s role in esports is on the rise.
+It's home to 900 studios employing 28,000 game developers, and the gaming sector contributed C$5.5 billion to the country's gross domestic product in 2021.

-Esports investment is growing as well, spurred on by the diversification of revenue in the gaming sector.
-The addition of add ons, expansions, in-game purchases and monthly subscription services has led to multiple revenue streams for esports companies and their investors.
+Esports investment is growing as well, spurred on by the diversification of revenue in the gaming sector — add-ons, expansions, in-game purchases and monthly subscriptions have all created new revenue streams.
 The rise of live-streaming games and league tournaments are also key factors driving esports market growth.

 While the US and Asian esports industries are among the largest worldwide, the impact of Canadian esports stocks and the country’s esports industry are far from insignificant.